Dog phobia therapy where the end goal isn’t to love dogs…

 Quality of life, ultimately

-I help people overcome their fear of dogs in a gentle, practical, and realistic way.
+I’m Carina, an accredited and experienced, but very human therapist, and I offer dog phobia therapy (cynophobia treatment) online across the UK and beyond, helping you overcome your fear of dogs in a gentle, practical, and realistic way.
 You set your own goals, and we work on achieving them together, with you in control all throughout, so you feel empowered.

-More precisely: Evidence-based, skills-based therapy (Acceptance and Commitment Therapy / Cognitive Behavioural Therapy / Exposure Therapy / Mindfulness) infused with learning of dog body language.
-We’ll spend time both exploring things so we understand what exactly is going on for you, and using active interventions to help you spend less time and energy on avoiding dogs, so you can actually enjoy life wherever you are, even if there are dogs around.
+We’ll spend time both exploring things so we understand exactly what’s going on for you, and using active interventions - including gradual, real-life steps during and between sessions - to help you spend less time and energy on avoiding dogs, so you can actually enjoy life wherever you are, even if there are dogs around.

 An important note: If your dog phobia has come about as a result of a dog attack or incident from which you may have developed symptoms of post-traumatic stress disorder (PTSD), therapy might include the above steps, but also a trauma therapy element.
 This is because your PTSD symptoms may be keeping you stuck, and addressing them directly (which is different to addressing ‘just’ the phobia) may be necessary for you to truly overcome your dog phobia.
 We will of course discuss and agree on all this during our first session.